xuankimtran/docs-1/pages/katalon-studio/docs/troubleshoot-activation-problems.md

 **<details><summary>License Quota exceeded</summary>**

-This exception means that the number of licenses in use (both online and offline) exceeds the total number of licenses available to your Organization.
+This exception means that the number of licenses in use exceeds the total number of licenses available to your Organization.

 This may cause [session termination](https://docs.katalon.com/katalon-studio/docs/session-termination.html).